gabrielacepeda/Meal-Finder/README.md

 ## What it does
 - Display UI with form to search and button to generate
 - Connect to API and get meals
-- Display meals in DOM with image and hover effect
+- Display meals in DOM with image and meal name
-- Click on meal and see the details
+- Click on meal and see the recipe
 - Click on generate button and fetch & display a random meal